 We offer a full range of Eastern Shore property management services tailored to you as an investor, homeowner, or landlord.
 We have an extensive portfolio of single family homes, townhouses and condos in the Eastern Shore from Salisbury to Sussex county Delaware area.

 Our team has a full staff of experienced property managers ready to cater to your Eastern Shore from Salisbury to Sussex County Delaware property management needs.
-Our team, combined with Long and Foster Property Management, provides the perfect resources.
+Our team provides the perfect resources.
 Our advanced internet marketing and excellent customer service has created the area’s premier property management experience.

 Please let us know your property management needs and we can explain how our agents will lease, manage and protect your property so you can immediately enjoy the return on your investment.

-Brandon knows and respects the intricate details of successful property management since he has been both a landlord and owner of a successful property-management company (now merged with Long and Foster).
+Brandon knows and respects the intricate details of successful property management since he has been both a landlord and owner of a successful property-management company.
 And as an Eastern Shore native, he knows our area inside and out.
 You can trust Brandon and his teams to expertly market, manage and protect your property––exceeding your expectations and those of your tenants every step of the way.

-Call Brandon Brittingham at Long and Foster Property Management today: 240-315-7222 or 443-783-3928.
+Contact us today for your Property Management needs: Office: 443-978-3333.
 Don’t forget to visit and like our Facebook Page where we post and advertise our listings!

 Accomac Shire was established in the Virginia Colony by the House of Burgesses in 1634 under the direction of King Charles I. It was one of the original eight shires of Virginia, and consisted of the whole Eastern Shore.
 The shire's name comes from the Native American word Accawmack.

 In 1642, the name was changed to Northampton County by the English.
 In 1663, Northampton County was split into two counties.
 The northern two thirds took the original Accomac name, while the southern third remained as Northampton.